menzerath/upandrunning2/README.md

 	* Set an interval of 10 seconds up to 10 minutes
 	* Set a maximum amount of redirects to follow
 	* Detects nearly all HTTP-status-codes, timeouts and unknown hosts
+	* Control whether the application checks without an internet-connection or not
 * Simple, but powerful [JSON-REST-API](#api)
 * Build your own client or use the fully-featured web-interface
 * bcrypt ensures your password is stored safely